 - Award letters for returning students will be sent out digitally at the end of the Spring term.
 Award notifications will be sent as an email to both the student’s HPU email and personal email on file.
 You can update your contact information by going to my.highpoint.edu, clicking “Sign In” in the upper right hand corner and viewing “Account Information” under “My Account”.

 - All aid packages will include the Financial Aid Terms and Conditions

 Please Note: If you are selected for a process called “verification”, you will receive a letter from our office requesting required supportive documentation.
 Please respond to these requests as soon as you can so that our office may continue processing your application for financial assistance.

 If you are ACCEPTING your student loan(s) to help cover the cost of your education:

-- Step 2: Complete a Master Promissory Note at studentloans.gov.
+- Step 2: Complete a Master Promissory Note (MPN).
 This is a binding, legal document through which the borrower agrees to repay the loan.
 It should be read carefully and a copy retained for the borrower’s records.

-- Step 3: Turn in the completed and signed Loan Acceptance Form to the Office of Student Financial Planning in person, via mail or via secure fax (336-841-4649)
+- Step 3: Turn in the completed and signed Federal Direct Student Loan Form to the Office of Student Financial Planning in person, via mail or via secure fax (336-841-4649)

 If you are DECLINING your student loan(s) at this time:

-Check decline on the Loan Acceptance Form and turn the signed form into the office of Student Financial Planning in person, via mail or via secure fax (336-841-4649)
+Check decline (which is #2 in step 3) on the Federal Direct Student Loan Form and turn the signed form into the Office of Student Financial Planning in person, via mail or via secure fax (336-841-4649)

 Please Note: Financial aid awarded by or administered through High Point University will be credited to your account, half in the Fall Term and half in the Spring Term.
 The only exception is the Student Employment Program (SEP) for which undergraduate students receive payment for actual hours worked each pay period.